29 Jul Madrid Protocol for Australian and New Zealand clients filing Trade Marks internationally

 An Australian trade mark registration only secures your rights within Australia.
 To protect your brand in other countries, there are 2 options:

-1. File a single international application via the Madrid Protocol, or
+1. File a single application via the Madrid Protocol designating your countries of interest, or

 2. File national applications directly into each country of interest.